SUNDAY 21 JUNE 2026

 ABOUT DR CHRIS SORRELL

-Charles C. (Chris) Sorrell is a senior academic staff member of the School of Materials Science and Engineering, UNSW Sydney (formerly University of New South Wales), which he joined in 1987.
+Charles C (Chris) Sorrell is a senior academic staff member of the School of Materials Science and Engineering, UNSW Sydney (formerly University of New South Wales), which he joined in 1987.
 He has been the Professor of Ceramic Engineering since 1997.
-While his professional expertise is limited largely to ceramic materials, one of his two personal passions is art.
-In this regard, he has specialised in the print arts of the French Etching Revival, having completed or nearly completed catalogues raisonnés of Edgar Chahine (Armenian/French, 1873-1947), Gabrielle Niel (French, 1831-1919), and Georges Rubel (French, 1945-).
-His second personal passion is music, largely fine music and opera from the baroque period to the present.
-His interest in early sound recordings was kindled by his 7th grade music teacher, who exposed his class to an early cylinder player.
-He began collecting mechanical musical instruments and recordings seriously when he was a teenager in the US Midwest, concentrating on Edison instruments and cylinder (160 rpm) and disk (80 rpm) recordings.
-Through this, he developed a keen interest in the popular music of his parents’ and grandparents’ time, informed by his mother’s encyclopaedic knowledge of all of the hits of both periods.
-When he came to Australia to begin his Ph.D. in 1981, he formed a more specialised collection in Sydney.
-This collection includes a rare long-play console (1926), of which he is the second owner, and thirteen of the fifteen microgroove records (20-24 minutes per side, 80 rpm) that were released during 1926-1929.
+While his professional expertise is limited largely to ceramic materials, his personal passions always have been art and music.
+In art he has specialised in the print arts of the French Etching Revival, having completed or nearly completed catalogues raisonnés of Edgar Chahine (Armenian/French, 1873-1947), Gabrielle Niel (French, 1831-1919), and Georges Rubel (French, 1945-).
+He began collecting mechanical musical instruments and recordings when he was a teenager in the US Midwest.
+When he came to Australia to begin his PhD in 1981, he formed a second smaller collection in Sydney.

 ABOUT CHRIS’ PRESENTATION